ftwkoopmans/goat/README.md

 # optionally, only if you want to make use of fGSEA via the GOAT R package
 pak::pkg_install("ctlab/fgsea", upgrade = FALSE)
 ```

+potential issues;

+- if `pak::pkg_install("ftwkoopmans/goat", upgrade = FALSE)` yields error like `!
+Failed to build source package goat` then (most likely) the toolchain for compilation is missing.
+Follow above instructions for Windows/MacOS/Linux

 ## Quickstart